-Within this site you'll find the results of research into the family of Thomas and Ann Tilbury (nee Durden).
-The THOMAS TILBURY (1777-1857) section follows the descendancy of Tilburys from Thomas and Ann Durden down seven generations.
-The Family Tree is updated as new information comes to hand.
-The GALLERY holds photos of some of Thomas and Ann's descendants.
+Within this site you'll find the results of research into the family of Thomas and Ann Tilbury nee Durden.
+The Lineage section follows the descendancy of Tilburys from Thomas and Ann down seven generations.
+The Gallery holds photos of some of Thomas' and Ann's descendants.

 The extensive docks are included in the Port of London and are the terminus of several passenger shipping lines.
 Some Tilbury descendants are of the belief that a Tilbury ancestor designed and built Tilbury Docks, which they named after him.

 Tilbury Fort, begun under Henry VIII, was later rebuilt and strengthened.
-In 1588 Queen Elizabeth held a celebrated review here when the Spanish Armada threatened England.
+In 1588 Queen Elizabeth held a celebrated review there when the Spanish Armada threatened England.
 The present docks, begun in 1886, were heavily bombed in World War II.

 In 1936 the Tilbury urban district was included in Thurrock.3